Last Updated on July 30, 2023

 7. Maxxis Minion DHF Plus

-We recommend you use this as a front tire.
-But you can also use this at the rear.
-The DHF Plus measures 27.5 inches in diameter and has a thick width of 2.8 inches.
-It has a 3C MaxTerra compound composition and an EXO protection.
+We recommend you use this as a front wheel.
+The DHF Plus measures 27.5 inches and has a thick width of 2.8 inches.
+It has a 3C MaxTerra compound composition and EXO protection.
 It’s also tubeless-ready.

 - Durable casing